IrynaKhylyuk/Medical_Staff_Planning_Excel/README.md

 •	04 Analysis: Report (this folder has been excluded); Test files (this folder has been excluded); Visualization
 •	05 Send to client: Final report in EXCEL
 ## Visualization
 Visualizations were created in Tableau.
-The link to the storyboard can be found here: [Flu Season Visuals] (https://public.tableau.com/app/profile/iryna.khylyuk/viz/Map2_16804506120020/Story1).
+The link to the storyboard can be found here: [Flu Season Visuals](https://public.tableau.com/app/profile/iryna.khylyuk/viz/Map2_16804506120020/Story1).